biohazard999/Xenial.Framework/docs/guide/model-builders-managers.md

 As you can see, its not difficult to use `BuilderManagers`.

 ::: tip
 `BuilderManagers` are the preferred way to work with `ModelBuilders`.
-There are some built-in optimizations that try to minimize the performance overhead.
+There are built-in optimizations that try to minimize the performance overhead.
 :::